Suzanne Mullett, General Manager

 Kathryn Burke is an actor, musician, producer and sound designer from Ontario who has lived in Newfoundland for the past 10 years.
 She has worked in the theatre in Ontario, Quebec, Nova Scotia and Newfoundland.
 Since moving here she has been a stage manager in Clarenville and Fogo Island, and has performed with Shakespeare by the Sea, Grand Bank Regional Theatre Festival, Quidi Vidi Rennies River Development Fund Fall Musicals, St. John’s Players and Best Kind Productions.
 She is currently on the board of V-Day St. John’s, the local branch that produces the Vagina Monologues each year.
 She has done sound design for Shakespeare by the Sea, St. John’s Players and PerSIStence Theatre Company.
 She holds an Bachelor of Arts from Bishop’s University with an Honors in Theatre and minor in Music.

-Robert Gauthier, Technical Director
+Phil Winters, Technical Director

 Phil Winters, Technician

 A man for all seasons, Phil Winters first started working at the LSPU Hall in the Winter of 1989.
 He started again in the Summer of 1991, and a third time in the Fall of 1999.
 His most recent stint as an employee of the hall began in Spring of 2021.
 Over the last 30+ years he has designed lighting, stage managed, technical directed, run sound and video, built sets, acted, danced, and sang for RCA Theatre Co. and many other theatre companies in St. John’s.